-Giving Juice To Newborn Baby – Yes Or No?
+Giving Juice To a Newborn Baby – Yes Or No?

 Congratulations on your adorable little girl!

 I would not give juice to such a young little lady for several reasons:

 - Some research indicates that too much juice early in life has been associated with children becoming short and obese later on in childhood.

 - Juice is filled with acid and can cause tummy pain and diarrhea.

 I know very well how exhausting it can be with a little baby who wants to eat all the time.
 But the behavior is completely normal and it passes.
 Six weeks is a growth spurt, so she will need more food now than even just a week ago.
 Increase the amount of formula you give her instead of adding juice.
 She needs it to continue her very rapid growth.

 The growth rate slows down at around 3 months old, so by then, she might want to eat less often.

 Even if it is exhausting, it is also (looking back) a very short period of time.
 Even within just a month, your little girl isn’t that newborn anymore, but instead likely to be a chubby little giggling baby… Hang in there!